Dinosaur-Park/heyelb/README.md

 ok, let us have a nice journey!

-if you have any ideas or questions, please tell me or raise
+if you have any ideas or questions, please tell me(422287032@qq.com) or take a new issue. thanks